JeseData/DAO_Internet_Computer/README.md

 	"allowList" in src/webpage/main.mo
 4. Run dfx generate and npm install
 5. deploy to mainnet

+Interface/frontend does not work properly for get_all_proposals or voting.

 Checks the current voting power of every user when a new vote is cast or when checkVotingResult is called.
 To prevent voting multiple times with same tokens, and to account for changing neuron voting power.